So, you want to become a teacher? It’s time to figure out exactly what kind of teacher you want to be before you take the next steps.

-If you’re wondering about the primary school teacher salary, it differs depending on experience.
+If you’re wondering about the average primary school teacher salary in the UK, it differs depending on experience.
 You can expect to start at £24,373 annually and receive up to £40,490 when you’re an experienced primary school teacher.

 Being a secondary school teacher

-If you prefer to specialise in something but still enjoy teaching a variety of things, being a secondary school teacher might be your ideal job.
-You’ll also be good at communicating with teenagers, and it’ll help if you’re strong-willed and passionate.
-Secondary school is a time where many students step into the next stage of their lives, and it can be extremely rewarding to help them navigate through important milestones.
+If you’d prefer to specialise in something but still enjoy teaching a variety of things, being a secondary school teacher might be your perfect job.
+Ideally, you’ll also be good at communicating with teenagers, and it’ll help if you’re strong-willed and passionate.
+Secondary school is a time when many students step into the next stage of their lives, and it can be extremely rewarding to help them navigate through important milestones.

-Regarding the secondary school teacher salary, you can also expect to start at £24,373 annually, but more experienced teachers can get up to £41,419.
+Regarding the average secondary school teacher salary in the UK, you can also expect to start at £24,373 annually.
+More experienced teachers can get up to £41,419.

 Should I teach further education?

-You probably need a degree or adequate training in your specific subject if you choose to teach further education.
-Keep in mind that this is not the same as higher education – further education encapsulates all post-16 qualifications under a degree, whereas higher education is completed at university.
+You generally need a degree or adequate training in your specific subject if you choose to teach further education.
+Keep in mind that this is not the same as higher education – further education encapsulates all post-16 qualifications below degree-level, whereas higher education is completed at university.

 To be a university lecturer you need to first be an academic and have published work, so you have to be incredibly passionate and sure of yourself.
-Most university lecturers are also researchers alongside their teaching careers.
-Instead, we’re going to discuss the main types of further education teachers.
+Most university lecturers are also researchers as well as professors.

 If you want to teach a more specialised subject or a topic in more detail than in schools, you might want to consider teaching A-levels.
 To make up for the increased difficulty, you’ll need a degree in the subject you’re teaching – a film degree might be a requirement for teaching A-level film.